Jackxiini/RandomNet/README.md

 # RandomNet: Clustering Time Series Using Untrained Deep Neural Networks
 RandomNet is a highly accurate and efficient time series clustering method.
 It has linear time complexity w.r.t the number of instances and the time series length.
+It not only achieves the SOTA performance but also performs well across all tested time series data types (device, ECG, EOG, EPG, image, motion, sensor, spectro, etc.).

 ![Overall Architecture](overview.png)